Skip to main content

 Troubleshooting

-The testing code is available in versions of Envio v0.0.26 and above.
+1. Verify your Envio version: The testing library is available in versions v0.0.26 and above

 const assert = require("assert");